Cycle density in infinite Ramanujan graphs: Introduction

 We shall illustrate our technique first by giving a short proof of Kesten's theorem (extended to transitive multigraphs).
-We then prove a version of Theorems \briefref t.main/ and \briefref t.main2/ with a stronger hypothesis on the density of non-trivial cycle times, a hypothesis that holds for stationary random rooted graphs, for example.
-The proof of the full Theorems \briefref t.main/ and \briefref t.main2/ requires a large number of technical lemmas, which makes the basic idea harder to see.
-The final section proves \ref t.prob10/.
+We then prove a version of Theorems \ref{t.main} and~\ref{t.main2} with a stronger hypothesis on the density of nontrivial cycle times, a hypothesis that holds for stationary random rooted graphs, for example.
+The proof of the full Theorems \ref{t.main} and \ref{t.main2} requires a large number of technical lemmas, which makes the basic idea harder to see.
+The final section proves Theorem~\ref{t.prob10}.

 All our graphs are undirected connected infinite multigraphs.
 However, each edge comes with two orientations, except loops, which come with only one orientation.
-An edge $e$ is oriented from its tail $\etail e$ to its head $\ehead e$.
+An edge $e$ is oriented from its tail $e^{-}$ to its head $e^{+}$.
 These endpoints are the same when $e$ is a loop.
 A vertex may have many loops and two vertices may be joined by many edges.
-If $e$ is an oriented edge, then its reversal is the same unoriented edge with the opposite orientation, denoted $\reverse e$.
+If $e$ is an oriented edge, then its reversal is the same unoriented edge with the opposite orientation, denoted $- e$.
 This is equal to $e$ iff $e$ is a loop.

 We shall have no need of unimodularity or stationarity, so we do not define those terms.